 Natural Balance uses high-quality meat and non-meat proteins such as red meat, fish, legumes, and whole grains.
-High-quality meat sources are at the forefront of each recipe, grain free or not.
-Fish, legumes, and whole grains are also protein sources used in a variety of its formulas.
+High-quality meat sources are at the forefront of each recipe, grain-free or not.
+Fish, legumes, and whole grains are also protein sources used in a variety of formulas.
 It uses whole meat, which is lower in protein than meat meal, but you will find that some recipes include a meat meal.

 Popular included fats are canola oil, chicken fat, and salmon oil.
 The average crude fat analysis is 10%.

 The brand has recipes that use whole grains and ones that are grain-free with plenty of complex carbohydrates.
 Potatoes and sweet potatoes are popular ingredients, and with this line, whole vegetables or fruits are added.
 It supplements the food with vitamins and minerals.

 As a group, the Natural Balance L.I.D features an average protein content of around 27% and a fat level of 14%.
 Together, these figures suggest a carbohydrate content of 57% for the overall product line.

 Canola oil is highly debated if it should be present in dog food.
 Some claim it is not heart-healthy and that dog food companies should use fish or coconut oil instead.
 However, proponents argue that canola oil adds a clean taste to the food, with lower levels of trans and saturated fat.

 Tomato pomace is used in some of Natural Balance’s Limited Ingredient recipes, though not all.
 Some companies may use it as a filler to save money.
 Natural Balance appears to use it to add fiber since it is lower on the ingredient list.
 It is a common ingredient in many dog foods.

 Recalls of Natural Balance Limited Ingredient Diets Dog Food